Samsung SGH-i600

-The Samsung SGH-i600 is a smartphone running Windows Mobile 5 Smartphone Edition or Windows Mobile 6.0 Standard Edition, featuring HSDPA, Wi-Fi, and Bluetooth connectivity.
+The Samsung SGH-i600, also marketed as Ultra Messaging is a smartphone with a QWERTY keyboard, developed by Samsung Electronics running Windows Mobile 5 Smartphone Edition or Windows Mobile 6.0 Standard Edition, released in late 2006.
+It features HSDPA, Wi-Fi, and Bluetooth connectivity, a 2.3-inch screen with a resolution of 320 × 240 and 65k colors, and a 1.3 megapixel digital camera, with a small curved mirror for self-portraits.
+It has a microSD memory card expansion port which accepts up to 2 GB cards.

 It is similar in design to the Samsung Blackjack (SGH-i607), which is available in the United States on the AT&T network.
-The SGH-i600 is available through service providers in Europe, but only SIM-free in the U.S. It has a MicroSD memory card expansion port which accepts up to 2Gb cards.
+The SGH-i600 was available through service providers in Europe, but only SIM-free in the U.S.

-Features include a 2.3 inch screen with a resolution of 320 x 240 and 65k colors.
-It also contains a 1.3 megapixel digital camera, with a small curved mirror for self-portraits.